forestgrape/coronavirus/monitor_and_control.md

 > * Moderate measures preserving life quality.
 > * Keep the spread controllable and react if necessary.
 E.g. limiting super-spreader situation since they can yield sudden and hard to control explosion in cases
 > * Monitor and estimate overall cases to plan
-> * Settings that those who want/need can mostly protect, while those not needing/choosing can go on, go on circumspectly.
+> * Settings that those who want/need can protect, while those not needing/choosing can go on, go on circumspectly.
 > * Avoiding hospital overwhelming.
 Since it is hard for all the affected: the relatives, the medical staff and the patients.
-At times when shops, restaurants and bars are open and crowded, considering or risking with a high probability *not* to admit elderly to hospitals I think is not nice. **Everybody has to right for a good treatment.**
+At times when shops, restaurants and bars are open and crowded, risking with a high probability or considering *not* to admit elderly to hospitals I think is not nice. **Everybody has to right for a good treatment.**
 >
 > ### Reconsidering Strategy
 > In cold areas/times rules need to be tighter, since aerosol transmission is hard to (self-)prevent.
-In warm areas windows should be open all the time and air-conditioning should not be used.
+In warm areas windows should be open all the time and air-conditioning should *never* be used.
 >
 > Two more points
 > * Trying new paths even at the risk of falling but having a parachute ready and using it early.
 Better walk with the parachute (and being ready for the next journey) than fall cool without.
 For Covid-19 the parachutes are outdoor days: being outdoors and avoiding all non essential entries to foreign or public indoor settings.